 In anticipation of the election of an anti-slavery president, South Carolina seceded from the union on December, 20 1860.
 As a lame duck, Buchanan denied the legality of secession but did nothing to stop it.
 Within weeks, six more states left the union and eight slaveholding states sat on the fence becoming border states.
 On February 9th, 1861, the Confederate States of America, now composed of seven states, elected Jefferson Davis president.
 One month later, the Buchanan presidency ended.

-This was the pinnacle of bitching in our nation’s history.
+This was the pinnacle of discontent in our nation’s history.
 In anticipation of government not being able to wholly endorse their side of a moral issue, citizens decided that the Republic should be no more.
 The believers in the preservation of the union that the founding fathers envisioned could not and would not let that stand.

-Abraham Lincoln would follow him.
+Abraham Lincoln (1861 -1865) would follow James Buchanan.

-Franklin Pierce preceded him.
+Franklin Pierce (1853 – 1857) preceded James Buchanan

 Zachary Taylor (1849 – 1850) assumed the Presidency after the Mexican War